OdedMous/Medical-Text-Classification/README.md

 This project goal is to develop a classifier that given a transcription text  classifies its medical specialty.

-## Motivation

-## Main Idea
-The main idea used in this project is to learn a smart embedding to each medical transcription in the training set, and then use the embedded vectors to train classifiers.
-Then one can perform the same embedding to a new medical transcription and predict its...

-The idea is adapted from [1], with the necessary adjustments because text data is used in this project instead of images data.

-## Resources
-[1] Spectrogram Classification Using Dissimilarity Space: https://www.mdpi.com/2076-3417/10/12/4176/htm

-## Libaries
-Pytorch, HuggingFace, sklearn,  Numpy, Plotly

 ## Data
 The original data contains 4966 records, each including three main elements: <br/>